Optimization-Guided Diffusion for Interactive Scene Generation: Experiments

 \subsection{Adversarial Scenario Generation}

-We compare Nexus-$\Omega_\mathrm{Adv}$ with multiple baselines.
+\paragraph{Generic adversarial generation} To characterize the strength and realism of the generated adversarial long-tail interactions, we compare Nexus-$\mathrm{\Omega}_\mathrm{Adv}$ with multiple baselines.
 As reported in \cref{tab:adv_generation} (left) and \cref{tab:adv_generation} (right), our guidance strategies produce substantially more interactive scenes than the GT distribution and other Nexus baselines.
 This is evidenced by consistently lower mean TTC and higher proportions of ego TTC below 1–3 seconds, indicating increased risk exposure for the ego vehicle.
 Correspondingly, ego trajectory statistics, including mean acceleration and jerk increase, suggest that generated scenarios trigger stronger evasive or aggressive responses.
-Importantly, despite the increased attack intensity, off-road rates and kinematic feasibility remain acceptable (lower off-road, higher kinematic feasibility), and the Ego NC metric confirms that the generated collisions are more meaningful--reflecting realistic, ego-responsible interactions that provide greater training and evaluation value.Together, these results demonstrate that our method substantially increases scenario aggressiveness while preserving physical plausibility.
+Importantly, despite the increased attack intensity, off-road rates and kinematic feasibility remain acceptable (lower off-road, higher kinematic feasibility), and the Ego NC metric confirms that the generated collisions are more meaningful--reflecting realistic, ego-responsible interactions that provide greater training and evaluation value.
+Together, these results demonstrate that our method substantially increases scenario aggressiveness while preserving physical plausibility.

+\paragraph{Planner-specific adversarial generation} By injecting the ego planned trajectory into the game as a weak-noise condition, our framework enables planner-specific adversarial generation.
+As shown in Table~\ref{tab:planner_loop_adv}, Nexus-$\mathrm{\Omega}_\mathrm{Adv}$ consistently increases risk exposure across different planners by shifting scene minimum TTC toward shorter values and raising ego-at-fault collision rates.
+Meanwhile, the non-at-fault collision rate remains low, suggesting planner-relevant breakdowns rather than uninformative passive collisions.